 I’ll never forget the very first time I met Kenny Bobien.
 That was back in 1997 at a party where he happened to sing during the Winter Music Conference in Miami.
-I remember as if it was yesterday.
-I could feel tears flowing while hearing him performing the oustanding ‘Why We Sing’, prior to be introduced to him by the likes of Soundmen On Wax label head Shuji Hirose.
+I remember this as if it was yesterday. >I could feel tears flowing while hearing him performing the outstanding ‘Why We Sing’ back then.
+This prior to be introduced to him by the likes of Soundmen On Wax label head Shuji Hirose.
 This being the very first of countless meetings we would have along with time in New York, Miami or Paris.
 Selected fragments…

 Let’s start by the beginning, will you?

 “I started singing at the age of 3 at church, then professionally 15 years later.”

 As a matter of fact, I can’t help myself being quite surprised by the differences your voice may have from speaking to singing.
 Have you had to sort of work for that, or did it come naturally?

 “I have to say it’s kinda natural.
 Therefore, singing in church all my life, you had to be able to be versatile as opposed to stay in one vocal category and not to be able to do many things with your voice.
 You have to be pretty much reactive when it comes to singing and working with choirs, because not everybody is always there meaning someone has to stand and fill in.
 This putting you in the obligation to make sure you have the capacity to do replacements whenever needed.
 In other words, to be as flexible as possible.
 I never felt like I had to work hard at it though…”